 You may be wondering who Dale is?
 Who do you get?
 The following is from an extensive workplace psychometric assessment from a past leadership position.

-• highly theoretical and motivated to use cognitive ability to understand and discover truth; a passion for solving problems, identifying, analyzing, and clarifying; characteristically objective, focused, rational, and use a fact-based cognitive approach
+- highly theoretical and motivated to use cognitive ability to understand and discover truth; a passion for solving problems, identifying, analyzing, and clarifying; characteristically objective, focused, rational, and uses a fact-based cognitive approach